-For corporations, multi-member LLCs, partnerships, estates, and trusts, IRS Form 7004 is a tax extension application that they can use to request additional time to file their annual tax return.
-If you realize that you cannot file your business income tax return by the original due date (typically March 15), you should submit IRS Form 7004 by that date to receive an extra 5 or 6 months.
+For S-corporations, multi-member LLCs, partnerships, estates, and trusts, IRS Form 7004 is a tax extension application that they can use to request additional time to file their annual tax return.
+If you realize that you cannot file your business income tax return by the original due date (typically March 15), you should submit IRS Form 7004 by that date to receive a 6 month extension.
 A business tax extension can be obtained by filling out the paper application form and mailing it to the IRS.
 You can also e-file Form 7004 online if you prefer the convenience of electronic filing.
 C-corporation tax returns are due on the same day as personal tax returns (typically April 15).
 Single Member LLC's are treated as sole proprietorships for income tax purposes and business profit and losses are reported on Schedule C of the individuals Form 1040.
 Operators of Single member LLC's should file IRS Form 4868 to obtain an Individual Tax Extension.

 IRS Form 7004 is divided into 3 major parts.
 While filling out Part III is mandatory for everyone, Part I and Part II need to be completed depending on the type of business return you are requesting the extension for.
 Business tax extension Form 7004 will extend your filing due date for the following Federal tax returns: